moderntribe/square-one/docs/panels/default/imagetext.md

 The Image + Text panel is comprised of a title, text content, an image, and a CTA button.

 The layout for this panel is a 2 column layout that places the image on the left or right side (your choice) and has that image stand alone in its column.
-The opposite side will container, if provided, the title, text content and CTA button.
+The opposite side will contain, if provided, the title, text content, and CTA button.
 On smaller screens, this content will stack vertically placing the left side on top.

 ## Usage